HayoVanLoon/docker-simpleprotoc/README.md

 Build the image, then use the `sprotoc.sh` script with applicable parameters.

+Uses `sudo` to change ownership of output to the current user, which might trigger a password request.

 If you build the image with a custom name, you should set the environment variable `SPROTOC_IMAGE_NAME` to this name before running `sprotoc.sh`.